ui3TD/IM-FastForward/README.md

 ### Tips:
 - Open `Assembly-CSharp.dll` in [dnSpy](https://github.com/dnSpy/dnSpy/releases/tag/v6.1.8) to explore the game's code and identify what to patch.
-- Check out official Harmony documentation [here](https://harmony.pardeike.net/articles/intro.html).
+- Check out the official Harmony documentation [here](https://harmony.pardeike.net/articles/intro.html).
 - Check out [this tutorial](https://outward.fandom.com/wiki/Mod_development_guide/Harmony) for more info (ignore the `Awake()` method as IM-HarmonyIntegration handles it automatically).
 - Join the [Idol Manager Official Discord](https://discord.com/invite/83ywHbP) to discuss with others in the modding community.